Safari Truck, motor boat in Delta, 4WD game-viewing vehicles, ferry.

 Details may vary depending on departure date.
 Please choose

-Fish River Canyon - Exploring the landscapes of the world’s second largest canyon from the upper rim.
+Fish River Canyon - The world’s second largest canyon.

 Namib Desert - The world’s highest dunes and the remarkable landscapes of the Namib-Naukluft N.P.